 90-minute Coaching sessions $190

-I accept Blue Cross Blue Shield of Massachusetts, Tufts, Harvard Pilgrim (Point32 Healthcare), and AETNA insurance plans for Psychotherapy appointments (for clients in Massachusetts).
+I accept Blue Cross Blue Shield of Massachusetts, Harvard Pilgrim (Point32 Healthcare), and AETNA insurance plans for Psychotherapy appointments (for clients in Massachusetts).

 You may be able to submit a claim for partial reimbursement to your health insurance carrier, if you have behavioral health and out of network benefits.